worldmaking/digm5010/vehicles.md

 ### Practice!
 Make!

 - Perhaps we can build a turtle-language interpreter?
 (And vice-versa: generator.
 Value of bidirectional translations!)
-  - Perhaps it can produce 'marks' as we did with [Yellowtail](sketches.html)
+  - Perhaps it can produce 'marks' as we did with [Yellowtail](sketches.html) -- maybe start from our [edgebounce variant](https://codepen.io/grrrwaaa/pen/GRZBjrr)
     - (and vice versa: perhaps we can "draw" to generate turtle-language)?
     - I.e.: a string of turtlang <=> a list of "lines"?
   - Perhaps it can produce 'forces' or 'senses' as we did with [Vehicles](vehicles.html)